 What regulations apply to storage tanks?

 The University is required to create and maintain a Spill Prevention Control and Countermeasures (SPCC) Plan for oil tanks exceeding certain thresholds.
 SPCC Plans are mandated by the USEPA under the Clean Water Act.
 An SPCC Plan addresses operating procedures that prevent oil spills, control measures to prevent spills from reaching navigable waters of the United States, training for oil handling personnel, and inspections of tanks.
 For more information on SPCC, see Section 6.8 of the University’s Safety Manual.

-The University’s vehicle fueling tanks are also subject to regulations through the Office of the State Fire Marshal.
+The University’s vehicle fueling tanks are also subject to regulations through the Illinois Office of the State Fire Marshal.
 The gasoline UST and diesel UST are connected to a continuous leak detection monitoring device.
 The tanks must undergo a physical internal inspection every 5 years.
 In addition, a 3rd party contractor performs a precision line test on the underground piping on each tank on an annual basis.

 What happens if an abandoned tank is discovered during excavation activities?

 Occasionally, excavation work during construction or renovation reveals an abandoned underground storage tank in the soil.
 When this happens, excavation work immediately stops and the project manager notifies Environmental Health and Safety.
 EHS coordinates removal of the tank with the City of Chicago Department of Environment, and the Office of the State Fire Marshal.
 In the event that soil surrounding the tank is impacted by the contents of the tank, the soil is sampled and compared to applicable IEPA soil quality standards.
 If necessary, soil is removed and taken off-site for disposal.